AntonioModer/adonaac.github.io/source/tutorials/curvemaster/index.markdown

     3. How would you make it so that every new ball is spawned at a random angle?
     {% aaccopen [exercises_game_loop_3] [Answer] %}
         Specify the new ball's angle.
-In this case, use the mg.utils.math.random function to pick an angle between 0 and 360 degrees.
+In this case, use the fg.utils.math.random function to pick an angle between 0 and 360 degrees.
 Another possible way is doing it directly on the ball's constructor, self.angle = fg.utils.math.random(0, 2*math.pi).<br><br>
         {{ exercises_game_loop_3 | markdownify }}
     {% accclose %}